Skew characteristic polynomial of graphs and embedded graphs: Skew characteristic polynomial for graphs

 where the summation runs over all partitions of the set~$U$ into nonempty disjoint subsets.

-Equation~(\ref{e1}) asserts that the last expression is nothing but the graph~$G(U)$, and the free term of the polynomial $Q_{G(U)}$, which is equal to $\nu(G(U))$, coincides with the free term of the skew characteristic polynomial of the sum on the right.
+Equation~\eqref{e1} asserts that the last expression is nothing but the graph~$G(U)$, and the free term of the polynomial $Q_{G(U)}$, which is equal to $\nu(G(U))$, coincides with the free term of the skew characteristic polynomial of the sum on the right.

-Hence, for each~$k=1,\dots,n+1$, the contribution of the nondegeneracy of an induced subgraph with~$n+1-k$ vertices to the coefficient of~$u^k$ in the skew characteristic polynomial $Q_G$ coincides with the contribution of its complement to all the terms on the right in Eq.~(\ref{e1}) but the first one.
+Hence, for each~$k=1,\dots,n+1$, the contribution of the non-degeneracy of an induced subgraph with~$n+1-k$ vertices to the coefficient of~$u^k$ in the skew characteristic polynomial $Q_G$ coincides with the contribution of its complement to all the terms on the right in equation~\eqref{e1} but the first one.
 This means that the contribution to~$u^k$ of $Q_{\pi(G)}$ is~$0$, as required. \end{proof}

-For a chord diagram~$C$, the value of the skew characteristic polynomial on its projection~$\pi(C)$ to the subspace of primitives admits a nice combinatorial interpretation.
-This value is an integer, which is~$0$ if the number of chords in~$C$ is odd.
-If the number of chords is even, then a sign can be assigned to each Hamiltonian cycle in $\overrightarrow{g(C)}$: the sign is~$+1$ provided the number of arrows in this cycle looking in the same direction is even, and it is~$-1$ otherwise.
-For the proof of the following statement, which is an assertion about the nondegeneracy of chord diagrams, see~\cite{BarNatan2015ProofOA}.

-\begin{proposition} The value $Q_{\pi(C)}$ of the skew characteristic polynomial on the projection of a chord diagram~$C$ with even number of chords to the subspace of primitives is twice the difference between the number of positive Hamiltonian cycles and the number of negative Hamiltonian cycles in $\overrightarrow{g(C)}$, whatever is the cut point in~$C$ determining the orientation of~$g(C)$. \end{proposition}

-Note that \emph{no orientation of the $5$-wheel or $3$-prism} (see Fig.~\ref{fR3}) \emph{leads to an oriented graph for which twice the number of Hamiltonian cycles counted with signs coincides with the value of the nondegeneracy on the projection of the graph to the subspace of primitives}.
-This means, in particular, that the skew characteristic polynomial of nonoriented graphs cannot be reduced to the characteristic polynomial of these graphs with a certain orientation chosen.

-In~\cite{Kulakova2014OnAW, BarNatan1995OnTV}, the number of Hamiltonian cycles in oriented intersection graphs of chord diagrams counted with signs is related to the weight system defined by the Lie algebra $sl(2)$, which comes from the well-known knot invariant called the colored Jones polynomial.
+\begin{remark} The unknown referee attracted our attention to the fact that the assertion of the theorem follows from the representation of the skew-characteristic polynomial as the convolution of non-degeneracy and the $4$-invariant taking a~graph~$G$ to $u^{|V(G)|}$. \end{remark}